Sutton New ASD School

 The two schools will retain their own distinct identity whilst benefiting from sharing facilities and resources.

-Sutton Council has given in-principle approval to the secondary school and ASD school being built on the disused All Weather Pitch and a small part of the Sports Village at Rosehill Rec.
+Planning permission for the secondary school and ASD school to be built on the disused All Weather Pitch and a small part of the Sports Village at Rosehill was granted in March 2021.

 Find out more or apply for a place